A Grammys 'Savage': Beyoncé leads with 9 nominations

 Several songs that emerged following the deaths of George Floyd, Ahmaud Arbery and Breonna Taylor were nominated for Grammys, including Lil Baby’s “The Bigger Picture” (best rap song, best rap performance), Anderson .Paak’s “Lockdown” (best melodic rap performance, best music video), Mickey Guyton’s “Black Like Me” (best country solo performance) as well as Beyoncé’s “Black Parade.”

 “I think it’s meaningful.
-I think it’s reflective of what’s gone on in our world,” Mason Jr. said of multiple protest songs earning nominations this year.
+I think it’s reflective of what’s gone on in our world," Mason Jr. said of multiple protest songs earning nominations this year.
 “Musicians and artists and writers and producers, they write about what’s going on in their lives.
 We tend to be fairly emotional people.
-When there’s things happening, it’s going to come out in our music and our art.
-It only makes sense that those types of songs would be nominated and celebrated by our voters.
-It really resonated with people.
-You listen to some of those songs and can’t help but be moved.”
+When there’s things happening, it’s going to come out in our music and our art."

 Megan Thee Stallion, who released her highly anticipated debut album last week after finding success with hit singles and mixtapes since 2018, scored four nominations including best new artist.
 She will compete with rapper-singer Doja Cat, pop singer Noah Cyrus, country singer Ingrid Andress, multi-genre DJ-producer Kaytranada, rappers Chika and D Smoke, and indie rocker Phoebe Bridgers, who earned four nominations and helped female acts dominate in the rock categories.